pbradleylab/phylogenize/README.md

 conda install -c r r-shiny
 ```

 Next, run R within the same environment and install the *phylogenize* library.
 However, you will probably need to work around a [known issue in conda](https://github.com/r-lib/devtools/issues/1722) before calling `devtools::install_bitbucket`.
-The following should work (from within R):
+The following should work (from within R). ***Note (added 8/4/2020)***: On recent versions of OS X, you will probably need to change "/bin/tar" to "/usr/bin/tar" when calling Sys.setenv:

 ```
 options(unzip="internal")